 The above chart on the right shows the Weibull Cumulative Distribution Function with the shape parameter, α = 5 and the scale parameter, β = 1.5.

-If you want to calculate the value of this function at x = 2, this can be done with the Weibull.Dist function, as follows:
+If you want to calculate the value of this function at x = 2, this can be done by using the Weibull.Dist function, as follows:

 The Excel Weibull.Dist function is described further on the Microsoft Office website.